Dragonflare921/wifi_china_drone_controller/README.md

+This is a fork of Otacon's CX10-WD drone control software [here](https://github.com/Otacon/wifi_china_drone_controller)

+The plan is to fix errors then port this project to a different language

 # README #

 This is a sample application to control Cheerson CX10-WD drone from desktop using keyboard or a XInput Device (i.e. XBoxController)